VanSHOE/PreCogEntry/README.md

 By predicting 'Turncoat' status based on these features, this classification task helps to shed light on the patterns and behaviors that may influence a candidate's likelihood to switch parties.

 The results of this classification task are stored in the notebook itself and presented down below, and the code for the task is also included in the notebook.
+Please note that the results below are a snapshot of the results obtained from one run of the code.
+Due to the random nature of some of the algorithms, the results may vary slightly each time the code is run which may also change the current results being shown in the notebook.

 | Model               | Accuracy | Precision (Class 0) | Recall (Class 0) | F1-score (Class 0) | Precision (Class 1) | Recall (Class 1) | F1-score (Class 1) |
 | ------------------- | -------- | ------------------- | ---------------- | ------------------ | ------------------- | ---------------- | ------------------ |